 - Stream via HTTP V1.1

 - Fine control over the allocated server, total server, and per connection bandwidth as well as data chunk size

-- Control server resource usage through limiting the maximum number of connections and each connection's lifetime
+- Control the server's resource usage through limiting the maximum number of connections and each connection's lifetime

 - Balance the load across multiple servers

-- Accept client parameters to provide an interactive experience
+- Accept parameters from the client to provide an interactive experience

 - Stream JPX metadata boxes with multiple partitioning options